-Stakeholder Roles and Responsibilities Prepare, decide on &amp; adopt the IDP Review Process Plane Ensure participation of all stakeholders.
+Stakeholder Roles and Responsibilities Council Prepare, decide on &amp; adopt the IDP Review Process Plan.
+Ensure participation of all stakeholders.
 Develop procedures for participation and consultation.
-Ensure that that IDP Review is in line with all the requirements.
-Verify the alignment of the reviewed IDP report was framework.
+Ensure that that IDP Review is in line with all the Sector Plan requirements.
+Verify the alignment of the reviewed IDP report with the District framework.
 Approve and adopt the reviewed IDP.
-Exco Decide on the process plan for the review.
+Exco Municipal Manager Decide on the process plan for the review.
 Oversee the overall co-ordination, monitoring, management of the review process.
 Identify internal officials and councillors for different roles &amp; responsibilities during the review process.
-Municipal Manager Overall Accounting Officer.
+Overall Accounting Officer.
 Delegate roles and responsibilities for officials in the IDP Review Process.
 Responds to public, district and provinces on the outcome and process of the review.
-Ensure vertical and cross municipal co-ordination of the review.
+Senior Managers Ensure vertical and cross municipal co-ordination of the review.
 Co-operate and participate fully in the IDP Review Process.
-Provide relevant departmental info budgets in the review promotion.
-Helps in the review of implementation strategies during the Assist the Strategic Director and Municipal Manager in detailed project implementation scorecards for project process.
-IDP/Budget Steering Committee To provide technical assistance to the Mayor in discharging the responsibilities as set out in Section 53 of the MFMA Audit Steering Committee To provide expert advice to management and council on all key performance areas and matters of compliance
+Provide relevant departmental info budgets in the review process.
+Helps in the review of implementation strategies during the review.
+Assist the Strategic Director and Municipal Manager in preparing IDP/Budget Steering Committee detailed project implementation scorecards for project evaluation process.
+To provide technical assistance to the Mayor in discharging the responsibilities as set out in Section 53 of the MFMA Audit Committee To provide expert advice to management and council on all key performance areas and matters of compliance